MELDProject/meld_graph/docs/run_prediction_pipeline.md

 ### Script 2 - Feature Preprocessing

 This script :
+  1. Smooth features and write in hdf5
-  1. Combat harmonise features and write into hdf5
+  2. (optional) Combat harmonise features and write into hdf5
   2. Normalise the smoothed features (intra-subject & inter-subject (by controls)) and write in hdf5
   3. Normalise the raw combat features (intra-subject, asymmetry and then inter-subject (by controls)) and write in hdf5

   Notes:
-  - Features need to have been extracted and smoothed using script 1.
+  - Features need to have been extracted using script 1.
-  - (optional): this script can also be called to harmonise your data for new site but will need to pass a file containing demographics information.
+  - (optional): this script can also be called to harmonise your data for new harmonisation code but will need to pass a file containing demographics information.

 To know more about the script and how to use it on its own:
 ```bash